p-adema/info-vis/docs/dataset-preprocessing.md

 **Example:** Let's say in the Netherlands the average annual salary for men is &euro;80,000 and for women &euro;60,000.
 Then the salary gap will be 25% using the aforementioned calculation.
-If women are the ones making &euro;80,000 per year and men make &euro;60,000 per year, then the salary gap will be -33,3%.
-We call the percentage outcome a *male-favoured gap* if the percentage is above zero.
-When the outcome is below zero, it is considered a *female-favoured gap*.
+If women are the ones making &euro;80,000 per year and men make &euro;60,000 per year, then the salary gap will be -33%.
+We call the percentage outcome a *male-favoured gap* if the percentage is positive.
-Both men and women earn equal salary when the outcome is exactly zero.
+When the outcome is negative, it is considered a *female-favoured gap*.